montezume/file-upload-demo/README.md

 The second way is to use a `FileReader`, and read the bytes themselves.
 The first 8 HEX bytes reveal the object's true nature.

+XSS -> if a user uploads a file with a `name` that contains malicious JavaScript code, it won't run on the browser, due to React's safe parsing of the children property.
+See [here](https://medium.com/javascript-security/avoiding-xss-in-react-is-still-hard-d2b5c7ad9412) for more info.

 ### Not addressed.

 CSRF => In order to prevent our API from being hit by bad actors, we should send a token with every request.
 This will prevent other sites from communicating with our API.